Leicestershire: Pony-kick woman cleared of animal cruelty

 She told the court her life had been "torn to pieces" by the case, having lost her job as a teacher, and that she had received death threats.

-After a three-day trial, the jury of 11 men and one woman cleared Ms Moulds after just over five hours of deliberation.
+After a three-day trial and just over five hours of deliberation, the jury of 11 men and one woman cleared Ms Moulds.

-Ms Moulds wept as the verdict was delivered.
+She, and several friends and family who supported her throughout proceedings, wept as the verdict was delivered.

+Recorder Graham Huston, addressing the jury, said: "Ladies and gentlemen, thank you very much.
+I know it was not an easy case, no case is easy, but some cases are more difficult than others.

+"What is obvious is you gave this case the utmost attention and you proceeded with your deliberations carefully and thoroughly and I am very grateful to you."

-The court had heard she had made "minimal contact" with the pony, which she still owned, and that there were no signs of external or internal injury following the incident, which took place in The Drift, Gunby, on 6 November 2021.
+The court had heard Ms Moulds had made "minimal contact" with the pony, which she still owned, and that there were no signs of external or internal injury following the incident, which took place in The Drift, Gunby, on 6 November 2021.

 Ms Moulds had been riding with children as part of the Cottesmore Hunt - one of Britain's oldest foxhound packs.